emberjs/guides/source/getting-started/index.md

 node --version
 ```

-The output should say something like `0.12.x`.
-If it does not:
+The output should give a version number.
+If it gives a "command not found" error instead:

 * Windows or Mac users can download and run [this Node.js installer](http://nodejs.org/download/).
 * Mac users often prefer to install Node using [Homebrew](http://brew.sh/).
 After